rodrigocastillogl/convolutional-neural-networks/README.md

 among features.
 However we do not assume any structure concerning how the features interact.
 In these cases, a Multilayer Perceptron (MLP) is good idea.

-But when our data are images (usually this involves very large input data) we can take of the fact that they exhibit rich structure that can be exploited using *Convolutional Neural Networks*.
+But when our data are images (usually this involves very large input data) we can take advantage of the fact that they exhibit rich structure that can be exploited using *Convolutional Neural Networks*.

 ## Convolution